VR's anti-smoking ordinance facing amendments

 During a lengthy debate Tuesday, it seemed clear that the council members favored amending the ordinance rather than scrapping or formalizing the current law.
 In the end, the council voted to table the matter until Aug.
 25, when the council has already scheduled a special called meeting.

-In the meantime, City Attorney David Mecklin has agreed to draft an amended ordinance that would keep the vaping and smoking in line restrictions but permit restaurants and private clubs to allow smoking If they restrict their patrons to those over the age of 21.
+In the meantime, City Attorney David Mecklin has agreed to draft an amended ordinance that would keep the vaping and smoking in line restrictions but permit restaurants — and perhaps private clubs — to allow smoking If they restrict their patrons to those over the age of 21.

 Commented